 Dr. Dell’Omo designed the Cranberry Investment to work hand in glove with other signature Rider programs designed to promote career success including the Engaged Learning Program and Lifting Barriers.

 Earlier in his thirty-four year academic career, Dr. Dell’Omo held positions at Canisius College as an Assistant Professor of Labor Relations and Human Resources and St. Joseph’s University in Philadelphia, where he was a Professor of Management and also held a sequence of academic and administrative leadership positions – Dean of the Haub School of Business, Associate Vice President for Academic Affairs and Vice President for External Affairs.
 Prior to his academic career, Dr. Dell’Omo spent seven years as a human resources executive in the retail industry.

-Dr. Dell’Omo and his wife, Polly, reside in the president’s home, known fondly as Betta House, in Lawrenceville.
-They have three grown children, four grandchildren and a granddog.
+Dr. Dell’Omo and his wife Polly reside in the president’s home, known fondly as Betta House, in Lawrenceville.
+They have three grown children, five grandchildren and three granddogs.